julio1415/1000usersAD/README.md

 ---

 ### Additional Notes
-- **Script Location**: The PowerShell script and CSV file are located in the `scripts` folder of this repository.
+- **Script Location**: The PowerShell script and related assets are located in the `scripts` folder of this repository.
 - **Customization**: The script can be adapted for specific user attributes, such as department or group membership.

 ---